 Sarah Steadman, MSW joined NAMI Virginia in June of 2009 as the Program Coordinator.
 In this role she is responsible for promoting affiliate growth throughout the state, primarily through the implementation of NAMI signature programs.
-Before coming to NAMI, Sarah managed a Suicide and Crisis Hotline, worked as a phone case manager in the emergency services department of a Community Services Board, coordinated a visiting service for isolated seniors and worked as a community organize for a personal care association.
+Before coming to NAMI, Sarah managed a Suicide and Crisis Hotline, worked as a phone case manager in the emergency services department of a Community Services Board, coordinated a visiting service for isolated seniors and worked as a community organizer for a personal care association.
 Sarah received her Master’s in Social Work-Administration, Planning, and Policy Practice from Virginia Commonwealth University and a Certificate in Nonprofit Management from VCU's L. Douglas Wilder School of Government and Public Affairs.

 Phone: (804) 285-8264 x 203

-Programs Assistant: Mary Beth Walsh
+Program Assistant: Mary Beth Walsh

 Phone: (804) 285-8264 ext.
 204